reverentgeek/okta.github.io/_source/_use_cases/events-api-migration/index.md

 ## Introduction

 This migration guide aims to help organizations migrate from the deprecated [Events API](https://developer.okta.com/docs/api/resources/events) to its [System Log API](https://developer.okta.com/docs/api/resources/system_log) replacement.
-It highlights some the key semantic, structural and operational similarities and differences between the APIs to ease the transition process.
+It highlights some of the key semantic, structural, and operational similarities and differences between the two APIs to ease the transition process.

 Note that this guide does not attempt to cover specific use cases, detailed patterns of interaction or the intricacies of particular query parameters.
-For that it is suggested to see the corresponding sections in the [System Log API](https://developer.okta.com/docs/api/resources/system_log) documentation.
+For that, it is suggested to see the corresponding sections in the [System Log API](https://developer.okta.com/docs/api/resources/system_log) documentation.

 ## Key Differences

-This section explores the notable differences between the two APIs, their the resources / representations they expose, and their method of organization.
+This section explores the notable differences between the two APIs, the resources and representations they expose, and how they are organized.
 These differences reflect a complete reimplementation of the system log platform.
-Because of this you can expect both obvious and subtle differences.
+As a result, one can expect both gross and subtle differences.

 ### Resources